Another season's nearly over, again. Where did the time go? Well...

-The city was quite different compared the last time I was there.
-Back then, it was like walking in a monochromatic film, everything was in hues of grey and people were outside only when necessary, as it was freezing.
+The city was quite different compared to the last time I was there.
+Back then, it was like walking in a monochromatic film; everything was in hues of grey, and as it was freezing, people were outside only when necessary.
 Now, it was hot!
 The temperature was nearly 15c degrees warmer than in Scotland.
-People were out playing frisbee, having a snack, chatting, the trees were green and the sky bright.
+People were out playing frisbee, having a snack, chatting, the trees were green, and the sky bright.

 But the best part was reuniting with a few friends.

-I had the way through Wroclaw because it is the closest international airport to Jelenia Gora, where I went next, set up my work for an exhibition.
+I had the way through Wroclaw because it has the closest international airport to Jelenia Gora, where I went to set up my artwork for an exhibition.
 And that city is interesting, too.

 Then my path went down south, joining a friend on a memorable Camino de Santiago pilgrimage through the Iberian Peninsula.
 Here are some unsorted images from there: